 Viewing bill of materials

 The full bill of materials lists all of the releases contained in a project.
-You can access the latest bill of materials for a project from Projects > Select a version from project history > Bill of materials.
+You can access the latest bill of materials for a project from Projects > Select an alignment from alignments list > Bill of materials (found in alignment summary).
 For each package in the bill of materials, you can see:

 - The specific release